Jason2Brownlee/HumanTSPSolver/README.md

 ### Website and Database

-A backup of the ruby on rails website and msqsql database was collected before the project was shutdown, circa May 2009.
+A backup of the ruby on rails website and MySQL database was collected before the project was shutdown, circa May 2009.

 * [humantspsolver-final.zip](code/humantspsolver-final.zip)
 	* [humantspsolver-final](code/humantspsolver-final/)

-An earlier backup of the website wade circa Decemner 2008
+An earlier backup of the website wade circa December 2008

 * [solver-20081220.zip](code/solver-20081220.zip)
 	* [solver](code/solver/)